cristobal-sifon/hsc-sgpurity/README.md

 # hsc-sgpurity
 Assess the purity of the HSC star galaxy separator developed by Jose Garmilla.

-_HST-COSMOS data are taken from [https://github.com/lsst-dm/sgsupervised].
-See that repository for more in-depth information._
+In order to get the code to run out-of-the-box, download the HST-COSMOS catalogs from https://github.com/lsst-dm/sgsupervised into a folder called `input/`.
+See that repository for information about the star-galaxy classifier.